Leeroy Jenkins: Legacy

-Reaction

 The May 2005 issue of PC Gamer UK featured an article on the video, titled "The Ballad of Leeroy Jenkins".
 The article took the position that the video was designed as a negative commentary on the kind of "nerd-guilds" whose members fastidiously plan raids with all the seriousness of actual military tacticians.
 They added that they felt Leeroy is the hero acting against the geekiness of his guild.
 In a 2009 article in the Armed Forces Journal titled "Let's Do This!: Leeroy Jenkins and the American Way of Advising," Capt.
 Robert M Chamberlain links Jenkins to the American approach to advising the indigenous armed forces in Iraq.
 IGN placed Jenkins 10th on their 2017 list of best Blizzard characters, noting that he represents the crossing of a line which typically separates a game's content and its community.

 In 2008, Blizzard added an achievement to World of Warcraft called "Leeeeeeeeeeeeeroy!", which awards the title of "Jenkins" to players who kill 50 of the rookery whelps from the video within 15 seconds.
-In the 2014 Warlords of Draenor expansion, Leeroy appears as a non-player character.
 Blizzard also added a "Leeroy Jenkins" card to their popular online card game Hearthstone.
 In March 2022, Leeroy Jenkins debuted as a playable mercenary character in Hearthstone's Mercenaries game mode.

-Jenkins has also been referenced in popular culture outside of World of Warcraft, including a question on Jeopardy!, mentions on television programs such as How I Met Your Mother and Barry, and appearances in video games not developed or published by Blizzard, such as Mass Effect.
+Jenkins has also been referenced in popular culture outside World of Warcraft, including a question on Jeopardy!, mentions on television programs such as How I Met Your Mother and Barry, in a World of Warcraft–based Toyota Tacoma truck advertisement, deleted scenes from 2009 movies Year One and Monsters Vs. Aliens and appearances in video games not developed or published by Blizzard, such as Mass Effect.
+Part of the Family Guy episode "Veteran Guy" is based on Leeroy!! video.
+On March 12, 2012, Jon Stewart's The Daily Show used Leeroy Jenkins in a clip when talking about the Republican Convention.
+In 2019, political commentator Ben Shapiro compared US president Donald Trump to Leeroy Jenkins in episode 817 of The Ben Shapiro Show titled President Leeroy Jenkins.
 During the prolonged vote for the Speaker of the House of the 118th United States Congress in January 2023, Representative Jared Huffman evoked the meme when voting for candidate Hakeem Jeffries.